Lebuin/bijgaardehub/README.md

 * Create a credentials file `/etc/openvpn/credentials/name` (this file must contain a username and a password, each on its own line)
 * Create a profile file `/etc/openvpn/profiles/name.ovpn` which contains the line `auth-user-pass /etc/openvpn/credentials/<name>`
 * Create a systemd service based on `example-vpn.service`, replacing the path to the OVPN profile
-* Enable the systemd services
+* Enable the systemd service